kuhnrl30/kuhnrl30.github.io/_posts/2016-01-19-Fantasy-Football-in-R-Part-II.md

 6    4 Projected_Spread   6.12
 ```

 The last step is to prepare the plot comparing the predicted point spread and the actual point spread.
 This will show how accurate the predictions were and there may be other lessons to learn from the data.
-The Actual point spread in blue is the difference between my points and my opponents points at the end of the week.
-The projected point spread in red is the difference between the projected points at the beginning of the week.
+The actual point spread in red is the difference between my points and my opponents points at the end of the week.
+The projected point spread in blue is the difference between the projected points at the beginning of the week.

 ```r
 a<- ggplot(Spread)